 Mobile tokens afford a level of convenience and cost-effectiveness that are perfectly suited to lower-end security needs, and can also be updated in the field.
 However, where higher security is needed, hardware tokens still have their place.

 In short, there is no one type of authentication device or software that will ever be truly universal, and this in itself brings a measure of security.
 With a more diverse selection of solutions on the market, those who seek to compromise them will be faced with an even greater challenge.

-Tags#GemaltoNFC 4G Apple BYOD Digital Security EMV Facebook Gemalto Isis LTE M2M MasterCard Mobile NFC OTP Payments SIM SMS Twitter USA Visa authentication banking cio cloud contactless convenience digital ebanking fraud hacking identity innovation internet of things machine-to-machine mobile wallet mobile world congress mobile payments mobile payment mobile marketing mobile banking multi-factor authentication online banking password passwords security smartphone strong authentication technology two factor authentication
+Tags#GemaltoNFC 4G Apple BYOD Digital Security EMV Facebook Gemalto Isis LTE M2M MasterCard Mobile NFC OTP Payments SIM SMS Twitter USA Visa authentication banking cio cloud contactless convenience digital ebanking fraud hacking identity innovation internet of things machine-to-machine mobile world congress mobile marketing mobile payments mobile payment mobile banking mobile wallet multi-factor authentication online banking password passwords security smartphone strong authentication technology two factor authentication

 Around the siteRecent Posts